qyp9909/Publication/README.md

 ## QU YUANPENGの成果リスト（全ては筆頭著者・査読付き）

 1. Y. Qu and H. Nobuhara: Intent-aware Diffusion with Contrastive Learning for Sequential Recommendation.
-In Proceedings of the 48th International ACMSIGIR Conference on Research and Development in Information Retrieval `(SIGIR 2025 Accepted / Core ranking A*)`.
+In Proceedings of the 48th International ACMSIGIR Conference on Research and Development in Information Retrieval `(SIGIR 2025 Accepted / Core ranking A*)`[arXiv](https://arxiv.org/pdf/2504.16077).

 3. Y. Qu and H. Nobuhara: Intent Representation Learning for Sequential Recommendation via Latent Guided Diffusion.
 31st International Conference on Neural Information Processing `(ICONIP 2024)`, Auckland, New Zealand, December 2-6, 2024.